Vijay's Reading Log

 - The Story of English by Robert McCrum: Books about the history of the English language are really fun to read.

-- The Great Seige by Ernle Bradford: This book is a very thoroughly-researched history of the Ottoman Empire’s seige of the island of Malta in 1565, complete with detailed breakdowns of the military strategies employed by both sides.
-Good book to bring on a plane or long train ride.
-Bradford mixes expert historical research with very entertaining storytelling.
+- The Great Seige by Ernle Bradford: This book is a very thoroughly-researched history of the Ottoman Empire’s seige of the island of Malta in 1565, complete with detailed breakdowns of the motivations and strategies of both sides.

 - The Wisdom of Adam Smith: A neat condensed form of Adam Smith’s economics and philosophy writings.